-Below are a few sample interview questions to help you get to know your potential housemate.
+Below are a few sample interview questions to help you gauge compatibility with prospective housemates.

-Did you connect with a nice Guest or Host on Nesterly?
+Did you connect with a Nesterly community member?
 Congratulations!
 It is now time to schedule an interview to see if you are a good homesharing fit.

-At the end of the first meeting – Let your potential housemate know how and when you will follow up with them.
-If possible, clarify a timeline for when you will decide whether or not to homeshare with them.
+At the end of your interview – Let your prospective housemate know how and when you will follow up with them.
+If possible, clarify a timeline for when you will make a decision.

 General Interview Questions